Landlord Guide On Protection Against Bad Tenants

 Minimising damage in case you get a bad tenant

-1) Always have a Tenancy Agreement in place
+1) Always have a written Tenancy Agreement!

 2) Start with a 6 month agreement